Jimmy Neutron: Boy Genius: Music

-Soundtrack
+Jimmy Neutron: Boy Genius has two albums that are derived from the film: Music from the Motion Picture, and Original Motion Picture Score.

-Official soundtrack
+Music from the Motion Picture

-The movie soundtrack was released by Zomba Music, Jive Records, and Nick Records on November 20, 2001, a month prior to the film's release.
-It includes covers of DJ Jazzy Jeff and The Fresh Prince's "Parents Just Don't Understand", Thomas Dolby's "She Blinded Me With Science", and Kim Wilde's "Kids In America".
+Jimmy Neutron: Boy Genius (Music from the Motion Picture) is the soundtrack for the film.
+It was released by Jive Records, Zomba Music, and Nick Records on November 20, 2001, a month prior to the film's release.
+It includes covers of DJ Jazzy Jeff and The Fresh Prince's "Parents Just Don't Understand", Thomas Dolby's "She Blinded Me With Science", and Kim Wilde's "Kids in America".